|Quick shot taken from my camera on our return flight from our recent Disney trip|

-However, I feel that while individuals may not take personal responsibility for spreading their illnesses, certain companies should in as respectful a way as possible.
+However, I feel that while individuals may not take personal responsibility for spreading their illnesses, certain companies should also do so in as respectful a way as possible.

 On our return flight home we flew with JetBlue.
-We've actually booked 2 getaways with them in the last year and while there were some bumps here and there, we've been generally content--until now.
-On our return flight as we waited to board, a family sat near us and one of the girls was visibly incredibly sick.
-Her face was flushed, her nose was running and she had a really harsh cough that wouldn't quit--she coughed every 1-2 min it was that bad.
+We've actually booked 2 getaways with them in the last year and while there were some bumps here and there, we've been generally happy--until now.
+On our return flight as we waited to board, a family sat near us and one of the girls was visibly, incredibly sick.
+Her face was flushed, her nose was running and she had a really harsh cough that wouldn't quit--she coughed every 1-2 min, it was that bad.

 If you have immune-compromised children you know exactly how we felt.
 Our backs stiffened, we looked at each other and instantly looked for a new place to sit.
 We did move and hoped we wouldn't end up on the same flight as we had seen the family do nothing to prevent spreading what it was they had (including asking the girl to cover her mouth while coughing or not wipe her nose on her hands).

 We were called to board in our rows and sure enough, the family boarded as well.
 We were dismayed to see they were seated right near us as well.
 We waited to see if JetBlue would take notice of this obviously sick girl.
 Nothing.
 We sat through 3 hours of flying while this poor sick girl coughed her way home.

 We understand the airline has to be tactful in the way they handle things with passengers and while we absolutely weren't asking they not allow her to fly, it only makes sense they'd at least offer her a face mask or move the family away from other passengers.